 Dice are a core component of the game.
-Once you have a set of dice and understand how they work, you’ll understand how they work in nearly every RPG except for those which include custom dice like FATE or Fantasy Flight Games’ Star Wars RPG.
+Once you have a full set and understand how they work, you’ll understand how they work in nearly every RPG except for those which include custom dice like FATE or Genesys.

 A typical set of dice can be purchased as a matched set from any local game store, a hobby shop, or a comic book store in some places.
-You can also find dice sets online from a variety of retailers at a variety of price points.
+You can also find them online from a variety of retailers at a variety of price points.
+If you need a bunch in a hurry, you can buy dice by the pound (affiliate link).

 Dice are identified by their number of sides (d#), so a die with 4 sides would be called a “d4”.
 The “d” is always lowercase, though I’m not certain why.
 Gaming dice typically have engraved numbers instead of “pips” like the dice you might find in a game like Monopoly.